Wing (singer)

 Wing Han Tsang (曾咏韓 (Zēng Yǒnghán); b.
-1960), popularly known simply as Wing, is a Hong Kong-born New Zealand singer.
+1960), known professionally by the mononym Wing, is a retired Hong-Kong-born New Zealand singer.
 Her singing style has drawn comparisons to Florence Foster Jenkins and Mrs. Miller.
-She is an example of outsider music.
+Wing's style is an example of outsider music.

 Career

-Having taken up singing as a hobby after emigrating to New Zealand, Wing gained an audience by entertaining patients at nursing homes and hospitals in and around Auckland.
+Having taken up singing as a hobby after immigrating to New Zealand, Wing gained an audience by entertaining patients at nursing homes and hospitals in and around Auckland.
 This prompted suggestions that she release a CD; the result was a debut titled Phantom of the Opera, featuring the title song from the Andrew Lloyd Webber musical, and a selection of other popular tunes to the accompaniment of a programmed electronic keyboard.

-Despite her unconventional style the recording proved a success, leading to a number of subsequent releases of cover versions that eventually gained her an international audience.
+Despite her unconventional style, the recording proved a success, leading to a number of subsequent releases of cover versions that eventually gained Wing an international audience.

-She has appeared on such shows as SportsCafe and Rove Live.
-She guest starred on South Park in an episode named after her that was first broadcast in March 2005.
-On the DVD commentary for this episode, series creators Trey Parker and Matt Stone explain that she had to approve her cartoon likeness before allowing her music to be used.
-Parker also says he received a letter of thanks from her for the sales boost she enjoyed as a result of the episode.
+Wing has appeared on such shows as SportsCafe and Rove Live.
+She guest-starred on South Park in an episode named after her that was first broadcast in March 2005.
+On the DVD commentary for this episode, series creators Trey Parker and Matt Stone explain that Wing had to approve her cartoon likeness before allowing her music to be used.
+Parker also says that he received a letter of thanks from Wing for the sales-boost she enjoyed as a result of the episode.

 In addition to recordings, Wing has made various appearances in New Zealand, like Massey University Orientation in Wellington.

-On 21 August 2007, Wing made her U.S. debut in San Francisco.
-Wing performed at the 2008 South by Southwest festival.
+She later performed as part of the 2008 South by Southwest festival.

-On 11 May 2008, she performed on the BBC Introducing stage at Radio 1's Big Weekend, singing versions of ABBA's "Dancing Queen" and "Mamma Mia" and Elton John's "Candle in the Wind".
+On 11 May 2008, Wing performed on the BBC Introducing-stage at Radio 1's Big Weekend, singing versions of ABBA's "Dancing Queen" and "Mamma Mia" and Elton John's "Candle in the Wind".
 DJ Scott Mills, who had played Wing during his Radio 1 drivetime shows, had to personally pay to fly her over so she could sing at the festival, in Maidstone.

-Wing appeared on New Zealand music TV station, C4, in June 2008 for their series Rocked The Nation, where she sang "Pokarekare Ana".
+Wing appeared on New Zealand music TV station, C4, in June 2008 for their series Rocked the Nation, where she sang "Pokarekare Ana".

-Wing toured the United States in the fall of 2009.
-On 25–26 October 2009, she appeared at the Birdland Jazz Club in New York City.
-On 2 November 2009, she performed at Rrazz Room in San Francisco.
+Wing toured the United States in late 2009.
+From October 25-26, 2009, she appeared at the Birdland Jazz Club in New York City.
+On November 2, 2009, she performed at Rrazz Room in San Francisco.

-In 2015, Wing announced that she retired from the music business via her official website.
+In 2015, Wing announced that she had retired from the music business via her official website.